-Definitely yes, it is.
-The wood of pine is light weight and has a good elasticity.
-It is also soft so it is easy to work with.
-Pine wood is one of craftsman’s favorite.
+Definitely, yes, it is.
+The wood of pine is lightweight and has good elasticity.
+It is also soft, so it is easy to work with.
+Pinewood is one of the craftsman’s favorite.

 Is Pine Wood Good for Outdoor Furniture?

-Mostly the second-growth knotty wood or lower grade is used for structural lumber, while the high-grade lumber is used for patterns.
+The second-growth knotty wood or lower grade is mostly used for structural lumber, while the high-grade lumber is used for patterns.

 Pine Wood Furniture Designs

 Pine wood has been quite popular in furniture making.
 One of the main reasons is its rustic look that gives country vibes.
 As time goes by, pine will gain a patina.